realworldocaml/book/en/04-lists-options-and-patterns.md

 Since lists support only sequential acccess, the implementations of these functions iterate through the elements of the list one at a time.

+_(yminsky: I wonder if one should either (a) introduce tail recursion here, or (b) do the clearer-but-less-efficient non-tail-rec version here, and explain how to make it tail-recursive elsewhere.)_

 ```ocaml
 # let my_length l =
     let rec length i = function